-Promotions are granted by action of the Board of Christian Education on the basis of the recommendation by the administrator and faculty.
+Promotions are granted by action of the Board of Christian Education based on the recommendation by the administrator and faculty.
 If a child is to be retained, parents are informed of this possibility by the third quarter.
-The sole purpose of retention is for the child's academic success and the emotional growth throughout his/her school life.
+The sole purpose of retention is for the child's academic success and emotional growth throughout his/her school life.